QuantumVenturess/menyou/README.md

 ### Menyou
-Rails application for restaurants who want to display a dynamic menu.
+Ruby on Rails application for restaurants who want to display a dynamic menu.